November 30, 2019; December 1, 2019; July 17, 2021

 - Three types depending on whether they lead to bodily actions, speech, or thoughts: kāyasaṅkhāra, vacīsaṅkhāra, cittāaṅkhāra.

 - There are three more types according to future vipāka: Puññābhisaṅkhāra, apuññābhisaṅkhāra, āneñjābhisaṅkhāra.
-These discussed at #14 below.
+These are discussed at #14 below.

 - Let us first review the first category briefly and then focus on vacī saṅkhāra.
 I explained kāya and citta (or manō) saṅkhāra in recent posts.